-- 8.6.1.1 The Town will establish provisions for the dedication and use of lands for park or other public recreational purposes as provided for in the Planning Act. - 8.6.1.2 In considering lot creation by registered plan of subdivision, condominium or consent, the Town may require the dedication of up to 5% of the gross area to the provision of public open space in residential developments and up to 2% for non residential developments.
+8.6.1.1 The Town will establish provisions for the dedication and use of lands for park or other public recreational purposes as provided for in the Planning Act.

+8.6.1.2 In considering lot creation by registered plan of subdivision, condominium Prepared by PLANSCAPE Inc. Page 86 of 99 or consent, the Town may require the dedication of up to 5% of the gross area to the provision of public open space in residential developments and up to 2% for non residential developments.
 At the discretion of the Town, this dedication may take the form of land or as a cash payment under the provisions of the Planning Act.